FaridPBBGE/Code-Genomics-and-Bioinformatics-Analyses/README.md

 **Feel free to contact me for any inquiries.**

-This github page is the notebook for my working on bioinformatics analysis for doing Post-doc in IHA-TAMU.
-There are several bioinformatics analysis, such as RNA and DNA mapping, SNP calling, quality control of raw reads  in this github.
-Bash, R, and Python languages have been used in these pipelines.
-As most of these pipelines are run in TAMU HPRC cluster, at the beginning, the job scripts are described, followed by scripts for respective pipeline.

 ## TAMU-HPRC Job Script Structure
 ~~~
 #!/bin/bash
-## Necessary Job Specifications
 #SBATCH --export=NONE               # do not export current env to the job
 #SBATCH --job-name=fastqc_maize           # job name
 #SBATCH --time=04:00:00             # max job run time dd-hh:mm:ss
 #SBATCH --ntasks-per-node=1         # tasks (commands) per compute node
 #SBATCH --cpus-per-task=8           # CPUs (threads) per command
 #SBATCH --mem=5G                    # total memory per node
-#SBATCH --output=/scratch/user/farid-bge/RNAseq_pipeline_test/stdout/stdout.%j          # save stdout to file
+#SBATCH --output=stdout.%j          # save stdout to file
-#SBATCH --error=/scratch/user/farid-bge/RNAseq_pipeline_test/stderr/stderr.%j           # save stderr to file
+#SBATCH --error=stderr.%j           # save stderr to file

-## Loading modules
-module purge
-module load FastQC/0.11.9-Java-11
+## These are the parameters for TAMU HPRC slurm script.
 ~~~
 ### Job submission and monitoring job
 * Submit a job: **sbatch** [script_name]
 * Cancel/Kill a job: **scancel** [job_id]
 * Check status of a single job: **squeue** --job [job_id]
 ### Searching Software
 To search a software in the grace cluster, this [HPRC Available Software webpage](https://hprc.tamu.edu/kb/Software/) needs to be visited and type the software name.
-The following codes need to be used often to search, load, and unload the software in the cluster terminal:
+The following codes need to be used often to search, load, and unload the software in the HPRC terminal:
 * Finding most available software on Grace: **module avail**
 * Searching particular software (if I know the software name): **module spider**
 * Loading the software: **module load** *software name*